 The Balto is named after a famous Siberian Husky sled dog from Alaska and it was fitting that I got to try my Balto in rain and snow this weekend.
 I had occasion to take some pictures during a running race called the Sheetz to Sheetz race in King George Virginia this last weekend.
 I was supposed to use my drone to take some drone photography as I do as a volunteer for organizations and my other website timdrones.com and Instagram fxbg.droning, however the weather didn’t cooperate for that.
+But I was able to test out the Balto in poor conditions.
 I had done some pre-race work for them over the last couple weeks though which can be seen at their Instagram page Sheetz2Sheetz, if you’re interested.

 The snowy weather didn’t allow me to fly a drone, but it did allow me to check out the Balto in poor weather on a trail.